magfest/sideboard/docs/source/index.rst

         def g():
             print("Hello Kitty!")

-        on_startup(g, priority=90)
+        on_startup(g, priority=40)

     :param func: The function to be called on startup; this function must be callable with no arguments.
-    :param priority: Order in which startup functions will be called; this is passed directly to ``cherrypy.engine.subscribe``.
-Unless you really know what you're doing, this number should be greater than 70 and less than or equal to 100.
+    :param priority: Order in which startup functions will be called (lower priority items are called first); this can be any integer and the numbers are used for nothing other than ordering the handlers.

-.. function:: on_shutdown(func, [priority])
+.. function:: on_shutdown(func[, priority=50])

     Cause a function to get called on startup; this is invoked in exactly the same way as ``on_startup``

     :param func: The function to be called on shutdown; this function must be callable with no arguments.
-    :param priority: Order in which shutdown functions will be called; this is passed directly to ``cherrypy.engine.subscribe``.
-Unless you really know what you're doing, this number should be greater than 70 and less than or equal to 100.
+    :param priority: Order in which shutdown functions will be called (lower priority items are called first); this can be any integer and the numbers are used for nothing other than ordering the handlers.

 .. attribute:: stopped